Abdoulaye-Koroko/RAG-GoogleGenAI-Langchain-FAISS-Streamlit/README.md

     poetry shell
     streamlit run app/app.py
     ```

+Open your browser and navigate to the local server address (usually `http://localhost:8501`).
 You will have an interface as follows:

 ![Application interface home](examples/app_home.png)

 2. **Upload a PDF file and compute the vector database**:
-    - Open your browser and navigate to the local server address (usually `http://localhost:8501`).
     - Use the interface to upload a PDF file.
     - Click on Process button to compute the vector database